STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Methodology

-Following recent advances in long CoT training, we adopt DAPO's enhanced GRPO framework that removes the KL divergence penalty and employs asymmetric clipping bounds.
-The KL removal allows the model to diverge from its initial distribution when discovering complex reasoning patterns essential for table reasoning, while the asymmetric clipping strategy encourages exploration of low-probability tokens that are critical for novel reasoning strategies.
-These modifications are particularly important for table reasoning, where diverse problem-solving approaches across different table structures require flexible policy adaptation.
-Our group relative policy optimization (GRPO) objective becomes:
+Following recent advances in long CoT training, we adopt the GRPO \cite{shao2024deepseekmath} variant introduced in DAPO \cite{yu2025dapo}, which removes the KL divergence penalty and employs asymmetric clipping bounds.
+We refer to this variant as enhanced GRPO.
+The KL removal allows the model to diverge from its initial distribution when discovering complex reasoning strategies required for table reasoning, while the asymmetric clipping strategy encourages exploration of alternative reasoning trajectories during training.
+These modifications are important for table reasoning, where diverse problem-solving approaches across varying table complexities require flexible policy adaptation.
+Our GRPO objective becomes: